Children enjoy face painting at the Franco-Ontarien festival in Ottawa.

 La Nuit sur l’étang

-This festival of song and music, held annually in the spring, is organized by a non-profit organization that supports emerging artists in the music world and has contributed to the development of Franco-Ontarian culture and music since 1973.
+This spring festival of song and music is organized by a non-profit organization that supports emerging artists in the music world and has contributed to the development of Franco-Ontarian culture and music since 1973.

 Location: 10 Eyre Street South, Sudbury